Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Olympic Games have now Olympic Disciplines associated with medals.
 There are 16 classical Olympic Disciplines.
 The 4 national sports can become Olympic Disciplines, too.
 Therefore, 20 Disciplines and 20 medals are possible.
 - The 16 Disciplines are: Athletics, Archery, Boxing, Cycling, Equestrian Sports, Fencing, Gymnastics, Hockey, Rowing, Polo, Sailing, Shooting, Swimming, Tennis, Weightlifting, Wrestling.
 - Every country starts with a specific Olympic Discipline in which it excels.
 It has a higher chance to get a medal in this area.
-- The first Olympic Games will have 10 Disciplines.
+- The first Olympic Games will have 8-10 Disciplines.
 More Disciplines can be added with more IOC members.
 - The IOC consists of 1 President and 14 Board Members.
 The Board composition has been changed a bit: 4 Great Powers, 2 Major Powers, 2 Random European Powers, 2 Random American Powers, 2 Random Asian Powers, 1 Random African Power, 1 Random Oceanian Power.
 - Sports Stadium, not Sports Facilities, gives an Olympic advantage.
+- Bribing the IOC to become host of the Olympic Games should be more successfull.
+Instead of a timed modifier, you can cancel the bribing after four years.
+Bribing will not change relations anymore.
+Bribing is a cost modifier instead of a one time sum.
+AI will not bribe the IOC.

 Medicine:
 - No negative epidemic disease events will trigger anymore if you have a treatment for that disease.